hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 ```

 [9:32:45](#OmD_ddUtBH8gusVRgfKBEcno7sFvyXhf1Z8T-9KVNEU) <hiiamboris (NOT THIS ONE)>:
-need a way to reproduce it Ì†ΩÌ∏â
+need a way to reproduce it üòâ

 [9:54:45](#ATT73js0RdCx9gswvTdZuZfZmWu7tcePVMbNIauOX1A) <loziniak (Maciej ≈Åozi≈Ñski)>:
 It can be hard, probably no way to separate it into minimal case, as this is GC.
-And my code is not public Ì†ΩÌ∏ü
+And my code is not public üòü

 [12:33:11](#jhj0XrxAP_OLLIZgq4eclQkAYKCIZiN7mLuLlRAFNYc) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 I recently had GC doing `recycle` very hard for almost three minutes and no crash! :-)